yojimbo87/minotaur/README.md

             // do something when session is disconneting });
     });

 **Client side:**

+Client code file is located in *examples/common/* folder as *minitaur.js*.

     // initialize minitaur client
     var mini = new Minitaur();